 All contract owners indirectly incur the costs associated with the management and operation of the segregated funds.
-These costs include the management fees and operating expenses which are incorporated into the management expense ratio ("MER").
+These costs include the management fees and operating expenses which are incorporated into the MER.
 The MER is paid by the fund before the fund class unit value is calculated.